Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 }
 ```

 in [JSONL](https://jsonlines.org/) format.
-Leave the API running as it is and let's change to the `loader` folder and run `npm install` command.
+Leave the API running and open another terminal.
+Let's change to the `loader` folder and run `npm install` command.
 To show help with:
 ```
 npm start -- --help
 ```